 - Dead zoo animals

-The pet food industry can be… at least in part… a sinister waste disposal vehicle for the human food manufacturers… and a way to profit from its own garbage.
-Many companies practice legal witchcraft by magically turning their trash… into cash.
+By now, it’s probably become obvious the pet food industry can be nothing more than a sinister waste disposal vehicle for human food manufacturers — and a way to profit from its own garbage.

-Look for brands made by conscientious manufacturers who take great pride in producing top-tier products… products designed to significantly enhance… and extend your dog’s life.
+Look for brands made by conscientious manufacturers who take pride in producing quality products — those designed to enhance and extend the life of your dog.